-Lead contaminated weapon patches, Q-Tips, pipe cleaners and wipes are disposed of in the trash and may create potential non-compliance with waste disposal regulations.
+Materials used to clean weapons (i.e., bore patches, Q-Tips, pipe cleaners, rags/wipes) are a toxic hazardous waste due to lead contamination.
 There are lead residuals in various parts of the weapon(s).
+These materials must not be thrown in the trash.

-- Step 1 Contact EMD Hazardous Waste Classification Unit (HWCU) at 502-624-3692/6598/8379 to set up a Satellite Accumulation Area (SAA) and schedule SAA Manager training with EMD HWCU. - Step 2 HWCU will properly label the container as hazardous waste and place at or near the point of generation. - Step 3 Place the lead contaminated materials in the SAA container consisting of lead contaminated weapon patches, Q-Tips, pipe cleaners and wipes only. - Step 4 SAA container must remain closed, unless adding material. - Step 5 Contact EMD HWCU when the SAA container is full.
+- Step 1 Contact EMD Hazardous Waste Classification Unit (HWCU) at 520-945-1403/2604 to set up a Satellite Accumulation Area (SAA) and schedule SAA Manager training. - Step 2 HWCU will properly label the container as hazardous waste and place at or near the point of generation. - Step 3 All materials used for weapons cleaning must be placed in the SAA container.
+Do not put other trash items in the container - Step 4 SAA container must remain closed, unless adding waste material. - Step 5 Contact EMD HWCU when the SAA container is 3/4 full.

-Visiting units must contact EMD HWCU at 502-624-3692/6598/8379 to obtain a Department of Transportation (DOT) container for collecting.
+Visiting units must contact EMD HWCU at 520-945-1403/2604 to obtain an approved container for collecting weapons cleaning materials.

-Hazardous Waste Classification Unit 502-624-3692/6598/8379
+Hazardous Waste Classification Unit (D) 502-624-3692/6598 or (T) 520-945-1403/2604